Career of Lionel Messi: 2023–present: Second consecutive Copa América title and return to World Cup final

-Messi and the national team returned to the pitch as world champions three months after the final for two friendlies in Argentina.
-Messi scored his 800th senior career goal for club and country in the first friendly, on 23 March 2023 at the Estadio Monumental in Buenos Aires, with a free kick in Argentina's 2–0 win over Panama.
-After the match, Messi gave a speech where he thanked the fans, lifted the World Cup Trophy in front of them, and took a victory lap around the stadium to wave to them with his teammates as fireworks were set off in the sky.
-In the second friendly against Curaçao on 28 March, Messi scored a first half hat-trick and recorded an assist in a 7–0 win.
-The first of his goals saw him reach 100 international goals, making him the third player and the first South American player in history to accomplish this feat.
-The Argentine Football Association honoured Messi for reaching this milestone after the match.
+Three months after the World Cup victory, Messi and the national team returned to the pitch for two friendlies in Argentina.
+Messi scored his 800th senior career goal for club and country in the first match, against Panama.
+Afterward the match, Messi gave a speech, lifted the World Cup Trophy and took a victory lap around the stadium as fireworks were set off.
+In the second friendly against Curaçao on 28 March, Messi's hat-trick during his team's 7–0 win made him the first South American player to reach 100 international goals and the third player overall to reach the milestone.
+During Argentina's 2026 World Cup qualification campaign, Messi became the all-time top goalscorer in CONMEBOL World Cup qualifiers, with 31 goals.